 For the past 16 years I’ve worked in variety of social fields in Amsterdam—with refugees, mentally handicapped families, victims and perpetrators of domestic violence.
 I have also experience with the expat community and their struggling with adjustment and relocation issues as well as marital and family strains.

 The realization of the importance of viewing problems within its social context was the reason I decided to study systemic therapy.
 I received a Post-Masters degree in Systemic Therapy in 2013 from Lorentzhuis in Haarlem.
-In december 2015, I will be offering EMDR sessions as well.
+I continue to further my skills as a therapist and have been trained to do EMDR and am an Basic (Register) EFT therapist.

 Sessions can be conducted in English or Dutch.